-- RCI (SA_pprcip, SA_pprcir): Remote Cabinet Interface - This SA uses the RCI, which is one of the hardware units installed in SPARC Enterprise M-series, to stop other nodes with certainty by intentionally triggering a panic or reset in those nodes. - XSCF (SA_xscfp, SA_xscfr, SA_rccu, SA_rccux): eXtended System Control Facility - The SA uses the XSCF, which is one of the hardware units installed in SPARC Enterprise M-series, to stop other nodes with certainty by intentionally triggering a panic or reset in those nodes. - If the XSCF is being used in the console, the Shutdown Facility stops other nodes with certainty by sending the break signal to those nodes. - ALOM (SA_sunF): Advanced Lights Out Management - The SA uses ALOM of SPARC Enterprise T1000, T2000 to stop other nodes with certainty by sending the break signal to those nodes. - ILOM (SA_ilomp, SA_ilomr): Integrated Lights Out Manager - The SA uses ILOM of SPARC Enterprise T5120, T5220, T5140, T5240, T5440, SPARC T3 series to stop other nodes with certainty by intentionally triggering a panic or reset in those nodes.
+• RCI (SA_pprcip, SA_pprcir): Remote Cabinet Interface

+This SA uses the RCI, which is one of the hardware units installed in SPARC Enterprise M-series, to stop other nodes with certainty by intentionally triggering a panic or reset in those nodes.

+XSCF (SA_xscfp, SA_xscfr, SA_rccu, SA_rccux): eXtended System Control Facility

+The SA uses the XSCF, which is one of the hardware units installed in SPARC Enterprise M-series, to stop other nodes with certainty by intentionally triggering a panic or reset in those nodes.

+If the XSCF is being used in the console, the Shutdown Facility stops other

+If the XSCF is being used in the console, the Shutdown Facility stops other nodes with certainty by sending the break signal to those nodes.

+ALOM (SA_sunF): Advanced Lights Out Management

+The SA uses ALOM of SPARC Enterprise T1000, T2000 to stop other nodes with certainty by sending the break signal to those nodes.

+• ILOM (SA_ilomp, SA_ilomr): Integrated Lights Out Manager

+The SA uses ILOM of SPARC Enterprise T5120, T5220, T5140, T5240, T5440, SPARC T3, and T4 series to stop other nodes with certainty by intentionally triggering a panic or reset in those nodes.

-• NPS (SA wtinps): Network Power Switch (not supported)
+NPS (SA_wtinps): Network Power Switch (not supported)